 Since addiction is a chronic mental health disorder, it’s important to get to the core reasons behind your benzodiazepine addiction and work through all emotional issues you may be struggling with.
 These are the issues that may pop up later on down the road, and by working them out in a strong, structured therapeutic environment, you’ll safeguard yourself against relapse.

 At a residential facility, you’ll live onsite at the center.
 There are different amenities that vary from facility to facility, and it’s important to take these into consideration whenever decided which facility is right for you.
 There are also differences in therapies and treatment techniques offered, so these must also be included in your decision-making process.

 Throughout your time living at the facility, you’ll undertake full-time therapy on a structured schedule designed to help keep the focus on recovery and internal growth.
 You’ll not only receive vital clinical support but also educational courses and learn how to use different coping skills and life skills.
 This is an extremely important and beneficial portion of the full continuum of care and gives you time away to focus on working through your benzodiazepine addiction in a safe environment.

-The next stage in the full continuum of care is the intensive outpatient stage, or IOP.
+The next stage in the full continuum of care is the intensive outpatient program, or IOP.
 In this portion of the treatment process, you’ll no longer be under 24/7 care and instead attend therapy sessions on a part-time basis, living in alternative housing.
 Many recovering people choose to live in sober living facilities or halfway houses during this time to help still surround themselves with a recovery-oriented environment.

 The point is that by this stage of your addiction treatment, you’ll be solid enough in your foundation of recovery to handle some more personal freedoms and responsibilities without succumbing to relapse.